-The mission of the Sinclair Health Sciences Simulation Center is to provide high-quality simulation-based learning experiences for current and future healthcare professionals, focusing on evidence-based, culturally competent, collaborative inter-professional patient-centered care.
+The mission of the Sinclair Health Sciences Simulation Center is to provide high-quality simulation-based learning experiences for future healthcare professionals, focusing on evidence-based, culturally competent, collaborative inter-professional patient-centered care.

 The vision of the Sinclair Health Sciences Simulation Center is to be recognized as an accredited regional leader in simulation-based education by academic institutions and health systems.

 All students must complete the 360 virtual tour and sign the consent for recording before participating in simulation.
 All Sinclair Health Science students must adhere to the HS code of conduct at all times.

 For information or help with questions about Sinclair's Simulation Center please contact us at firstname.lastname@example.org or 937-512-2621.